Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

-- Porter's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Porter's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.

-- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.
+- On the boards, the Heat are ranked sixth in the league, allowing 41.9 rebounds per contest.

-- In terms of assists, the Heat have given up 25.6 per game, 14th in the league.
+- Looking at assists, the Heat have allowed 25.6 per game, 14th in the league.

-- Looking at 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the NBA.
+- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the NBA.

 Michael Porter Jr. vs. the Heat